hanabi/hanabi.github.io/Empty_Clues.md

   * Alice discards.
   * Bob blind-plays the red 4.
   * Cathy blind-plays the yellow 2.
-* Note that *Stacked Empty Clues* do NOT apply to *Prompts*.
-Players do NOT have to wait for clued cards in other player's hands before blind-playing a card assigned to them in an empty clue.

 ### Minimum Empty Clue Value Principle